 Quinn tried to tell herself that she was overreacting as she looked up Rachel's phone number on the internet and quickly dialed it.
 She wanted to believe that she was overreacting and that Rachel was not in any danger, because the thought of her being hurt or killed made her sick to her stomach.
 She could not lose her.

 And so she sought this sweet at last,

 I want to thank you all for reading and for being patient with me!
 I know that I used a lot of the same lines that Rebekah used while telling her story on Vampire Diaries, but I promise to get more in depth in later chapters.
 Also, I do apologize for taking so long to update and having so little Faberry in this chapter!
 Next chapter will be a Faberry chapter!
 Full of them figuring out who they are and what to do about it! :)

 Thank you all for still reading this fic despite me not adding for a while.
-I just started back up with school and work, and I got engaged to the woman that I love, so I have been fairly busy, but I promise that I will get back to updating this fic and all of my other fics!
+I just started back up with school and work, and I got engaged, so I have been fairly busy, but I promise that I will get back to updating this fic and all of my other fics!

 If y'all leave me a lot of reviews and encouragement then I promise to have the next update up by tomorrow! :) If not I will update ASAP.